noahehall/theBookOfNoah/0current/aws/exams/services/networkingContentDelivery/vpc.md

       - attach it to a VPC
     - nat gateway for private subnets
     - virtual private gateway for private access
+  - create/adjust route table routes
+    - only subnets with the appropriate route table connection & routes can access the internet/other vpc-local resources
+    - if a subnet is public/private it doesnt matter, its all about how the route table is configured
+  - VPC firewalls
+    - create/adjust NACLs
+    - create/adjust security groups

+### route tables

+- routes internet gateway traffic to specific subnets
+  - thus a route table is always connected to a VPC, some type of gateway, and one/more subnets via its route destination configuration
+- route: can be applied at the VPC or subnet level
+- main route table: created with a VPC; allows all traffic between subnets in a vpc
+  - cannot be deleted from the route table
+  - implicitly used by all subnets without an explicit route table association
+    - once theirs an explicit association, the subnet will no longer use the main route table
+- destination: where traffic thinks its going
+  - CIDR range: generally this means it should match a subnet, and the target should be local
+  - 0.0.0.0/0: means this is outbound traffic to the internet, and the target should be some type of gateway
+- target: where the traffic is actually routed to
+  - local: within the VPC
+  - some gateway id
+  - etc
+- subnet association: this enables the routes of a routetable to be associated with resources in a subnet

 ### subnets